Diode

 , the value of the Reverse recovery

-loss parameter specifies the dissipated energy in each turn-off event, regardless of
+loss parameter specifies the energy dissipated during each turn-off event.
+If you

 Note